-In its everyday business operations Motor Fuel Limited makes use of a variety of data about identifiable individuals, including data about:
+In its everyday business operations Motor Fuel Limited and its subsidiary companies make use of a variety of data about identifiable individuals, including data about:

 - Current, past and prospective employees

 - Other stakeholders